 Why don’t we apply the tools we have to improve ourselves?
 Why isn’t everyone a walking Nike slogan?
 Just do it.

 The world is overflowing with theories about why people engage in an endless variety of self-sabotaging behavior.
 I wanted to know why – once and for all.

-Given my fortunate position in life, I have had the opportunity to ask this question to some of the best minds in modern psychology and personal development.
+Given my fortunate position in life, I’ve had the opportunity to ask this question to some of the best minds in modern psychology and personal development.
 I used to own a newspaper that covered 17 cities in Southern California, so I got to interview some highly successful people.
 At the end of each interview, I asked them all to chime in on my personal quest to understand why we self-sabotage.

 None of the answers were satisfying.

 Life is just difficult.
 (It would be much less difficult if we stopped self-sabotaging.
 Why don’t we just do that?)